-The Borscht is a traditional beet soup from Eastern Europe.
-Lately it has been revisited in the modern cuisine where classic cooked meat broth along with beets is replaced by lighter, but no less tasty, variations.
-The version that I propose highlights the taste of beetroot along with Asian products.
+Borscht with coconut milk and ginger is my personal twist on a traditional beet soup from from Eastern Europe.
+Lately I have revisited the original traditional recipe it and I replaced classic cooked meat broth along with beets in a lighter, but no less tasty, variation.
+This version highlights the taste of beetroot along with Asian food products.
 A fusion of flavours and deep aromas that come together in a perfect combination.
 This soup can be enjoyed both hot and cold.

 - 0.5 kg fresh beetroots

 - 1 piece (about 5 cm) of fresh ginger